chandra-suriya/celebrity-classifier/README.md

 # celebrity-classifier
-detec the face of the celebrities of particular by training the model and detec
+detect the celebrity name by using the created model with ml and then using wavelet transform .